polar3197/muni-map/README.md

-# Real-Time SFMTA MUNI Bus Tracker
+# Real-Time SFMTA MUNI Bus Tracker (Live at https://polar3197.github.io/map/)

 A full-stack system for visualizing San Francisco MUNI buses and their occupancy levels in real time.
 This project pulls GTFS-RT data from the SFMTA public feed, stores the results on an SSD attached to a Raspberry Pi, and serves a live map via a containerized FastAPI endpoint and Leaflet frontend.